Roendi: A Versatile Rotary Encoder with Display

 - Programming Options: Supports STM32CubeIDE 1.6.1 and Arduino IDE

-Roendi is open-source.
-You can access the full schematics, pinout diagrams, demo software, and enclosure CAD files on our GitHub repository.
+For full schematics, pinout diagrams, demo software, and enclosure CAD files of Roendi, visit our GitHub repository.

 This project will be crowdfunded on CrowdSupply.
-Visit the link to support the project if you’re interested!
+Support the project if you’re interested!

-If you have any questions regarding PCBs or PCBA services, please feel free to contact us at info@wellcircuits.com.
+If you have any inquiries about PCBs or PCBA services, contact us at info@wellcircuits.com.